Fitness And Exercise For Kids And Teens

 - just play.

-For information on being active as a family the Make your Move – Sit less Be Active for Life Families brochure is a great place to start.
+For information on being active as a family the Australia’s Physical Activity and Sedentary Behaviour Guidelines for Families is a great place to start.

 Too much time watching the telly, on the internet, playing video games or just sitting around is bad for everyone, including kids.